Preventing Altitude Sickness when Climbing Kilimanjaro

 The cheapest Kilimanjaro climbs are also the shortest.
 Every day on the mountain will add a few hundred dollars to the price.
 It is possible to book a five day or even four day climb, and it would be a mistake to do so.

-The (admittedly highly unreliable) statistics from the registration books at Mount Kilimanjaro National Park indicate that of all climbers on five day routes, only little over a quarter reach the summit!
+The (admittedly highly unreliable) statistics from the registration books at Mount Kilimanjaro National Park indicate that of all climbers on five day routes, only a little over a quarter reach the summit!

 All the five day routes offer an opportunity to add an extra day for acclimatization.
 Do spend the money on that extra day!